 As you learn to relax, learn to focus on your breath.
 Practice breathing exercises or pranayamas while you’re relaxing.
-Relaxing does not mean to turn on your lethargy mode.
+Relaxing does not mean turning on your lethargy mode.
 It is important to consciously relax, in order to gain the maximum benefits of relaxation.
-If you find yourself too distracted and unable to relax, consider seeking a life counseling session.
+If you find yourself unable to achieve your career goals, consider our course to achieve your career and life goals.
 It can help you with your emotional well-being, which in turn can help you to learn conscious relaxation and reduce stress in your life.

 DID YOU ENJOY THE ABOVE POST?
 DROP YOUR COMMENTS BELOW TO SPARK A CONVERSATION!